DevTechnology/awards-rest-api/README.md

 ## PROJECT DESCRIPTION

 This is a RESTful set of Web Service API's meant to facilitate the creation of a generic Corporate Awards System.
 Work on these API's is on-going.
 Currently these API's facilitate User Authentication, Authorization through Role Assignments, and Award Nomination.

 The API's are written in nodejs and documented using Swagger.
 The back-end data store is PostreSQL.

+The Unit and Integration tests are written in mocha/chai and uses nyc instanbul for the code coverage reporting.

 ## LICENSE